SajjadNobody/PhoneBook/README.md

-this is a Simple API project for beginner programmer who need simple and diffrent example. if you tired searching for simple things this project will usefull!
+this is a Simple API project for beginner programmer who need simple and diffrent example. if you tired searching for simple things, this project will usefull!

 this project included a lot things such as :
   1. Simple API Example using C#